duckdb/duckdb-web/docs/api/c/api.md

 ---
 Creates a new database or opens an existing database file stored at the given path.
 If no path is given a new in-memory database is created instead.
-The instantiated database should be closed with 'duckdb_close'
+The instantiated database should be closed with 'duckdb_close'.

 #### Syntax